Fast methods to compute the Riemann zeta function: The algorithm for cubic exponential sums with a small cubic coefficient

-For simplicity, we will often abbreviate the above by saying ``$R_{3,K,j,a_0,b_0}(K,c_0,1)$ can be written as a linear combination, with quickly computable coefficients each of size $O(1)$, of $O(\nu)$ quadratic sum, plus an error of size $O(\epsilon/K^2)$.''
-Last, since each quadratic sum can be computed efficiently via Theorem~\ref{quadraticthm}, so can the remainder $R_{3,K,j,a_0,b_0}(K,c_0,1)$.

-As for the main term in (\ref{eq:subsec1add}), which is a double integral, it too (for the same reasons outlined before) can be written as a linear combination, with quickly computable coefficients each of size $O(1)$, of $O(\nu)$ quadratic exponential sums, plus an error of size $O(\epsilon/K^2)$.
-This is proved in auxiliary lemma~\ref{lem:la5}.
-The treatment of the term $S_{1,K,j,a_0,b_0}(K,c_0,1)$ in (\ref{eq:stphasehkj}) is almost identical to that of the term $S_{3,K,j,a_0,b_0}(K,c_0,1)$, already considered.
+As for the main term in (\ref{eq:subsec1add}), which is a double integral, we have by auxiliary lemma~\ref{lem:la5} that it too can be written as a linear combination, with quickly computable coefficients each of size $O(1)$, of $O(\nu)$ quadratic exponential sums, plus an error of size $O(\epsilon/K^2)$.
+The treatment of the term $S_{1,K,j,a_0,b_0}(K,c_0,1)$ in (\ref{eq:stphasehkj}) is almost identical to that of the term $S_{3,K,j,a_0,b_0}(K,c_0,1)$.

 So it remains to tackle the term $S_{2,K,j,a_0,b_0}(K,c_0,1)$ in (\ref{eq:stphasehkj}).
 This is the computationally demanding term because it is where the cubic exponential integral obtained from the cubic sum $Q(.)$ can contain saddle-points.
 For simplicity, assume $K$ is a power of 2.
 The argument to follow is easily modifiable to the case $K$ not a power of 2.
 We define